SlideMeister . . . .

 Age

 Oh oh!
 Hang on.
-Here comes an opinion piece. :o
+Here comes another opinion piece. 😬

-I use to be a perfectionist,.
+I use to be a perfectionist.
 Really!
 But realizing there's no such thing as perfect. (not on earth anyway) All trying to be perfect did for me was cheat me out of a lot of fun I would have otherwise had.
-The longer I live, the less justification I see for perfectionism; it's just vanity, period!
+The longer I live, the less justification I see for perfectionism; Like King Solomon sed: "it's just vanity," period!
 While I certainly don't believe in being a slob, neither can I believe anyone is, or for that matter can be perfect.
 The truth is: Nothing is perfectly flat, perfectly round or perfectly anything.
 You just may have to look, or listen a little closer, but imperfections (mistakes) are always gunna be there.
 Besides, too perfect, and we call it midi!
 That's why they had to create algorithms that add the "human factor" (AKA little mistakes)

 Perfectionists tend to be lonely isolationists, who never smile and have few (if any) friends, simply cuz they're scared to death to be seen as human.
 Sad, ain't it?

 When I was a kid, there was this older guy we used to call "the French guy."
 No one knew whether or not he was he was actually French, cuz he wouldn't even answer a friendly "Hello" from the rest of the skaters at the old Woodland Hills skating pond on Cleveland's east side.
 All us dumb kids just assumed he was French because he wore a beret' cocked on the side of his head.
 He was a marvelous figure skater; smooth as glass.
-Although he never even tried the spins, camel hops and stuff I could do without falling (8 or 9 times out of ten) he just gracefully glided around with his long black coat, beret, and hands clasped behind his back in his fancy black leather gloves, doing elegant figure 8's anywhere he wanted.
-When he came near, everyone went somewhere else cuz we were more or less intimidated by his mysterious greatness; that is until the day old Frenchie fell!
+Although he never even tried the spins, camel hops and stuff I could do without falling (one time outta three) he just gracefully glided around with his long black coat, beret, and hands clasped behind his back in his fancy black leather gloves, doing elegant figure 8's anywhere he wanted.
+When he came near, everyone went somewhere else cuz we were more or less intimidated by his mysterious greatness; that is until the day big Frenchie fell!
 Yep!
-His butt the ice like ton of bricks! (pretty much like we did every forty seconds) Everyone stopped skating!
+His butt hit the ice like ton of bricks! (pretty much like us kids did every forty seconds or so) Everyone stopped skating!
 It was so quiet, we could hear the snowflakes hitting the ice!
 The mighty master had fallen!
 Gasp!!!
 He immediately got up and angrily examined the ice at the point at which he had taken the history making butt buster, made as though he was picking up some little speck of debris that obviously caused him to fall.
 When he looked up, he saw everyone had stopped skating and were looking at him.
 Last I saw of him was his backside covered with snow (like the rest of us) as he skated off the pond.
 We never saw Frenchie again.
 His image was blown and his ego couldn't handle it.
 Too bad!
 Thinking back, we never really missed him either, but that's a whole 'nother subject.

 I had a ball doing all those spins, camel hops and jumps and stuff.
 I also fell a lot.
 So what!
 Whatever we allow to stifle the fun also stifles the learning. (and we never quit learning) I may be totally whacked here, but I sincerely believe having fun is one of the best ways to improve ones playing.
 Sure, get good at what you do, but agonizing over perfection will (in the long run) only make you bitter, insteadda better, lonely, hard to live with and may even cause health problems.